2. Heads of mission

-Requests for agrément for new Heads of Mission are submitted to the Chief of Protocol.
-Such requests may be made in the form of a note or letter from the mission concerned in Canberra, or from the Foreign Ministry of the sending State or, in the case of non-resident missions, by communication through the Australian mission in the capital where the Head of Mission resides.
+Requests for agrément for new heads of mission (ambassadors or high commissioners) should be submitted to Protocol Branch.
+Such requests may be made by note verbale or letter from the mission in Canberra or from the foreign ministry of the sending state.
+For non-resident missions, requests may be made through the Australian mission in the city where the nominee usually resides.
 A detailed curriculum vitae should be provided with the request.
-A formal response to a request for agrément can usually be expected within four to six weeks.
+A formal response can usually be expected within six to eight weeks.

-Australia has a strict practice of maintaining confidentiality of Head of Mission nominations until agrément has been formalised.
+Australia has a strict practice of maintaining confidentiality regarding head of mission nominations until agrément has been granted.

-A person who is an Australian citizen or permanent resident will not be accepted as a Head of Mission by the Australian Government unless there are exceptional circumstances.
-If agrément is given for such an appointment, the privileges and immunities of the Head of Mission concerned will be those provided for in Article 38(1) of the VCDR (i.e. solely in respect of "official acts performed in the exercise of his functions").
-Privileges relating to tax concessions and customs duties are not available to heads of mission who are citizens or permanent residents of Australia.
+An Australian citizen or permanent resident will not be accepted as a head of mission (HOM) by the Australian Government unless there are exceptional circumstances.
+If agrément is given for such an appointment, the privileges and immunities of the HOM will be those provided for in Article 38(1) of the Vienna Convention on Diplomatic Relations, that is solely in respect of 'official acts performed in the exercise of his/her functions'.

 2.3 Multiple accreditation

-In accordance with Article 5(1) of the VCDR, the Department should be notified formally of any proposal by a sending State to accredit a Head of Mission concurrently to another State.
+In accordance with Article 5(1) of the Vienna Convention on Diplomatic Relations, Protocol Branch should be formally notified of any proposal by a sending state to accredit a head of mission (HOM) concurrently to another country.

-Protocol Branch does not book VIP rooms in Canberra or other cities.
-If missions wish to have access to VIP rooms, they should contact the airport directly.
-Charges will apply.
+If missions wish to access VIP rooms, they should contact the airport directly.
+Charges usually apply.
+Protocol Branch does not book airport VIP rooms in Canberra or other cities.

-A Head of Mission-designate may perform limited official acts before presenting credentials.
-These may include calls on senior officials of the Department, the Dean of the Corps and other Heads of Mission.
-Generally, it is not appropriate for a Head of Mission-designate to host official functions or to call on Ministers until credentials have been presented.
+HOMs-designate may perform some official acts before presenting credentials, such as calling on senior officials of the department, the Dean of the Corps and other HOMs.
+Generally, it is not appropriate for a HOM-designate to host official functions or to call on ministers until credentials have been presented.
 The Chief of Protocol will consider requests for exemptions in exceptional circumstances.

 2.6.1 Form of address for letters of credence and recall